NaiDevOpsCom/orbit/README.md

 # orbit

-provisioning resources to servercore with openstack
+provisioning resources on servercore with openstack